telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 - [**Login**](https://dashboard.getfiddler.com/login)&mdash;The landing page for new users and users with expired credentials.
 You can create a Fiddler account or use your Google social login.
 - [**Overview**](https://dashboard.getfiddler.com/overview)&mdash;The landing page for logged-in users.
 You can manage your active subscriptions and see the actual plan offerings.
 - [**Plans**](https://dashboard.getfiddler.com/plans)&mdash;The page contains details and purchase links for the active Fiddler Everywhere and Fiddler Jam offerings.
-- [**Invoices**](https://dashboard.getfiddler.com/invoices)&mdash;The page lists all invoices issued so far.
+- [**Invoices**](https://dashboard.getfiddler.com/invoices)&mdash;The page lists all invoices so far.
 You can download each invoice as a PDF or load it on the Stripe details page.
 - [**Saved Cards**](https://dashboard.getfiddler.com/cards)&mdash;You can add, remove, and edit credit card details.
 The card set as the default card is the one used for your ongoing payments.

 ### Activating a Subscription Plan